-It is the responsibility of the project designer or engineer to ensure the building envelop including external walls are designed to meet the thermal and energy efficiency requirements of the project, the NCC and appliable regulations.
-The required level of thermal and acoustic performance of an external wall may be achieved by the selection of appropriate insulation and limiting of heat loss pathways, thermal bridging.
-The thermal insulation values of external wall may be determined as per the NCC (J1.5 or 3.12.1.4) and applicable standards including but not limited to AS/NZS 4859.2 for individual building components.
+It is the responsibility of the project designer or engineer to ensure the building envelop including external walls are designed to meet the thermal and energy efficiency requirements of the project, the NZBC (Clause H1) and appliable regulations.
+The thermal insulation values of external wall may be determined as per the NZBC and the methods of NZS 4218 (Thermal insulation - Housing and small buildings), and the overall thermal resistance (R-values) may be verified by using NZS 4214 (Methods of determining the total thermal resistance of parts of buildings).

 Reducing thermal bridging is also important in managing energy efficiency and condensation.
-Depending on the building Class, where substructure and support frame are metal, application of a thermal break with a minimum R-value of R0.2 may be required between the substructure and support frame as per the requirements of the NCC.
-Consult with your project engineer to determine the need for suitable thermal break to ensure compliance with the NCC.
+Where substructure and support frame are metal, application of a thermal break with a minimum R-value of R0.25 may be required between the substructure and support frame as per the requirements of the NZBC.
+Consult with your project engineer to determine the need for suitable thermal break to ensure compliance with the NZBC.